A positively curved manifold homeomorphic to T$_1$S$^4$: Metric on the base and principal connection

 where $L=\frac{58}{100}$.

-The polynomials $p_i(t)$ are chosen to be the unique degree 5 polynomials such that the new piecewise function is $C^2$ at $1/10$ and $1/2$.
-From the smoothness conditions in \tref{smooth conn}, one sees that the metric is $C^2$ at $t=0$ and $t=L$.
+The polynomials $p_i(t)$ are chosen to be the unique degree 5 polynomials such that the new piecewise function is $C^2$ at $t=1/10$ and $t=1/2$.
+From the smoothness conditions in \tref{smooth conn1}, one sees that the metric is $C^2$ at $t=0$ and $t=L$.
 The third derivatives though show that the metric is not $C^3$.

-In Figure 1 we give a picture of these new $v_i$ functions on $[0,\; L]$ and $[0,\; 3L]$ together with the Hitchin function and the straight line of slope $4/3$, which is an upper bound by concavity.

-The Levi-Cevita connection of a metric on the base naturally induces a connection on the bundles of self dual 2-forms and thus a principal connection on its frame bundle.
-We approximate the $h$ functions for the 3-Sasakian metric associated with the Hitchin metric as well as possible.
-Indeed, this principal connection is already very fat since the metric is 3-Sasakian (vertizontal and vertical curvatures are $1$ instead of just positive).
-For this we use sufficiently many values for this Hitchin principal connection $h$ along $c$, converted to arclength.
-These can be determined from the $v$ resp. $T$ functions in \cite{Z2}, via the formula:
+For the principal connection we choose:

-which follows from \eqref{fat} by using $B_{ij}=0$.
-This formula is easily seen to be in fact the general formula for the principal connection induced by the Levi-Civita connection of an arbitrary metric on the base.
-It is interesting to note though, that if we choose as a principal connection the Levi-Civita connection of the metric in \eqref{vfunctions}, the resulting metric on $P_2$ does not have positive curvature.
+where $q_i(t)$ are again the unique degree 5 polynomials such that the principal connection is $C^2$.
+It is interesting to note that if we choose as a principal connection the Levi-Civita connection of the metric in \eqref{vfunctions}, the resulting metric on $P_2$ does not have positive curvature.

-In this way one obtains the following approximation for the Hitchin $h$ functions, where $q_i(t)$ are again the unique degree 5 polynomials such that the new piecewise function is $C^2$.